The Hummus Episode: Quick Weekday Meals Using Everyone's Favorite Middle Eastern Dip

 Middle Eastern cuisine is all about those vegetables transformed and used as a topping or a small side, similar to greek mezze.
 So here you can really let your imagination fly.

-A few weeks ago we taught our students in My Brownble, (our membership program with over 500 cooking classes and recipes on video), how to make a sumac roasted vegetable topping for hummus so go check that out if you’re a member.
+A few weeks ago we taught our students in My Brownble, (our online vegan cooking school), how to make a sumac roasted vegetable topping for hummus so go check that out if you’re a member.
 We’ve also taught you how to confit garlic which would be a great topping as well.

 I want to give you some additional ideas today that in my opinion would pair very well with this hummus recipe, either on the side to dip right in, or served on top of the hummus.